ALL

 • dance around your house to your favourite music

 Strength activities challenge your muscles by pulling, pushing, or holding muscle contractions (tightness).
-Strength training helps keep muscles and bones strong, and helps your balance and posture.
+Strength training helps keep your muscles and bones strong, and helps your balance and posture.
+Learn more about strength training.

 One example of strength training is isometric exercises.
 This is when you contract or tighten a muscle but don’t move the joint.
 This type of exercise can be used to develop strength when it hurts too much to move a joint, like for people with osteoporosis.
 Talk to your physiotherapist or certified exercise professional to make sure this type of exercise is safe for you.